ornao/pp3-bullshit/README.md

 - Build a game that is simple and straightforward to use.
 - Make sure players understand the goal of the game and how to achieve that
-- Design a game that provides user input and feedback to players while they play
+- Design a game that asks for user input, validates and manipulates it and also providesnfeedback to players while they play

 ## User Experience